cargaona/pronsy/README.md

 More of this tests in are in TODO: put file.

+### The Resolver
+The resolver, at a software development level, is the package that knows how to talk with a DNS/TLS provider to solve domains.
+It hides the implementation details to the domain.

+It automatically gets the TLS connection working and retrieving the RootCAs needed, and that enables Pronsy to talk with different providers.

+By default it's using CloudFlare as DNS Provider.
+It can be changed when the application is started changing the value of the `PRONSY_PROVIDERHOST` environment variable.

 ### Cache - Bonus Feature
 Pronsy features a really basic 'home-made' in-memory cache that saves the